 You can apply for asylum when you arrive in Spain at ports, airports and at the land borders of Ceuta and Melilla.
 You can also apply for asylum at Immigration Detention Facilities (CIE).
 It is important to explain why you have not already applied for asylum.

 In these cases there is a special asylum procedure with reduced waiting times.

-How can I apply for asylum in these cases?
+How to apply for asylum in these cases?

-- In the procedure at the border (ports, airports and land borders) you must be assisted by a lawyer.
-You can request a public defender (free), go to a specialised NGOs that provides free legal advice or hire a private lawyer.
+- At ports, airports, land borders and CIEs, you must be assisted by a lawyer.
+You can apply for free legal assistance by a public defender or through NGOs that have specialised lawyers free of charge, or you can hire a private lawyer.

-- You will be asked personal questions and will have to explain why you cannot return to your country of origin, what happened to you or what you fear would happen if you returned, etc.
+- During the interview, you will be asked personal questions and also why you cannot return to your home country and what happened to you or what you fear will happen to you if you return.

-- If your case is accepted, you will be authorised to enter and remain in Spain to continue with your asylum application.
+- If they decide to consider your case, you will be authorised to enter and remain in Spain to continue with the asylum process.

-- If your case is denied a second time, i.e. your request for review has been denied, you must check with your lawyer about the possibility of filing an appeal.
+- If your application is rejected a second time, ask your lawyer about the possibility of lodging an appeal.